TEAMMATES/teammates/docs/ide-usage.md

    1. Ensure `Create directories for empty content root automatically` is unchecked.
    1. Ensure `Use default gradle wrapper` is selected.
    1. Ensure for `Gradle JVM:` that a JDK 8 with a name of `1.8` is selected.
    1. Click `Finish`.
-   1. Create a `build` folder in your project root if it does not exist while waiting for IntelliJ to finish indexing.
-   1. If you used a different project root directory other than `teammates`, you will receive a dialog box with the message `The modules below are not imported from Gradle anymore.
-Check those to be removed from the ide project too:`.\
+Wait for the indexing process to complete.
-      You should see a module with your project root directory name being checked.
-Click `OK`.
+   1. You should see a dialog box with the message:\
-   1. Go to `File → Project Structure... → Modules`.
-      Click on the `teammates` module, then under `Sources`, click on the `build` folder and click `Excluded` and then `OK`.
-   1. You should see a dialog box with the message: `Framework detected: Google App Engine Standard framework is detected.`.\
+      `Framework detected: Google App Engine Standard framework is detected.`.\
+      **OR**\
+      `Frameworks detected: Web, Google App Engine Standard frameworks are detected`.\
-      Click `Configure` and ensure that only the `Google App Engine Standard` framework is shown, otherwise make sure you have excluded the `build` folder in your `teammates` module.
-Then click `OK`.
+      Click `Configure` and ensure that only the `Google App Engine Standard` framework is shown, then click `OK`.
+      If there are frameworks shown, click `Cancel` and wait until indexing completes.
-	  > If you missed the dialog box, go to `View → Tool Windows → Event Log`.
+      > If you closed or missed the dialog box, go to `View → Tool Windows → Event Log`.
         You should see the same message as the dialog box, click `Configure` and then `OK`.

 1. Configure the project settings as follows: